Here are two very informative

 Shell removed to thoroughly clean the piston

-I started rebuilding the servo because the brakes hanged on for a few more secondse direct valve operation.
+I started rebuilding the servo because the brakes hanged on

 The dismantled air valve